monooleate/myDevPortfolio/README.md

 ## Configuration

+Personalisation
-1. For configuration of personal information you should modify the objects in personalConfig.js file.
+: For configuration of personal information you should modify the objects in personalConfig.js file.
    - Education: educationDetails
    - Experience: experienceDetails
    - Competencies: skills